Scientists reveal the secret to stop cut carrots from curling

 “One of the big challenges was to devise an experiment that could be done in a lockdown setting, without access to normal labs and equipment.”

-The researchers said that around 25-30% of carrots are often wasted before being processed or packaged due to deformities, mechanical damage or infected sections.
+The researchers said that around 25-30 per cent of carrots are often wasted before being processed or packaged due to deformities, mechanical damage or infected sections.

 Dr Pegg said: “We have produced a methodology that a food producer could use to change their processes, reducing food waste and making packaging and transportation more efficient.”